 War crimes committed by the Syrian government are regularly under-reported due to the strict social media laws within government-held regions of the country and the more image-aware nature of pro-government forces compared to some opposition forces.
 In spite of this, the Tiger Forces and their leaders are well known for their brutality.
 Suheil al-Hassan is accused of carrying out some of the worst atrocities against anti-government protesters in 2011, including the use of torture, executing Syrian soldiers who refused to fire on protesters, and assisting in the April 2011 Dara’a massacre that left nearly 100 dead.8.“Russia’s Favorite Syrian Warlord” : The Atlantic9.“Syria: ‘Shoot to Kill’ Commanders Named” : HRW Report Furthermore, on June 8, 2018, Germany’s Chief Federal Prosecutor issued an arrest warrant for Major General Jamil al-Hassan, head of the Air Intellgence, for “crimes against humanity” relating to torture of prisoners in Air Intelligence detention centers.10.European Center for Constitutional and Human Rights press briefing.
 Both of these men are regularly pictured meeting with Tiger Forces group and sub-group commanders.
 There is little doubt that Suheil and Jamil Hassan’s disdain for human rights has created a culture of brutality and atrocities within the Tiger Forces command structure; a culture that has likely accelerated the rate of atrocities in an already bloody war.

 Beyond the brutal war crimes of executions and decapitations, the Cheetah Groups have also broken international law by recruiting child soldiers and deploying them in front line units.
-This issue will be covered in greater detail in Part 2 of this series.
+This issue is covered in greater detail in Part 2 of this series.